Whitney Web Site

 Selected stories by Dick Whitney

-Living with Epilepsy
+Living with Epilepsy - Pegs Harrington Hospital Presentation

 Tuesday June 19, 2012 at 7PM

-Peg -Living with Epilespy
+Peg -Living with Epilepsy

-After her 6 hour brain operation to remove her right hippocampus on June 22, 2011 Peg is doing very well and we could not be more excited!
-In less than 24 hours after her surgery, she was out of intensive care and no signs at present of any complications other than a bad headache.
-She was released from UMass Med on June 26 and since then has been doing great.
+After her 6 hour brain operation to remove her right hippocampus on June 22, 2011 In less than 24 hours after her surgery, she was out of intensive care and no signs of any complications other than a bad headache.
+She was released from UMass Med on June 26 and made a remarkable recovery.
+Peg has struggled with Temporal Lobe Epilepsy since birth, and in recent years her seizures had gotten worse.
+Her prognosis since surgery is very good, with the expectation her seizures will now be fully controlled with medication, which she still we need to take.

 Peg less than 24 hours after surgery